 The Fitpulse Massage Gun quickly became a hit on Amazon, thanks to its similarities with Hypervolt but with a more attractive price point.
-For only around $100, as can be seen here, it seems to be a promising percussion device for people on a budget.
+For less than $100, as can be seen here, it seems to be a promising percussion device for people on a budget.

 At first glance, it offered features that had us intrigued, which is why we wanted to test it out and see if it is worth the attention.
 So we decided to write this Fitpulse massage gun review.